 - Avocado Dressing with Spring Herbs- Swap out the cilantro for ½ parsley and ½ chives.

-How to Use Our Avocado Sauce Recipe
+How to Use Vegan Avocado Sauce

-With so many variations on this sauce recipe the uses are probably endless.
+With so many variations on this sauce recipe, the uses are probably endless.

 - We like the garlicky version with crudites or over roasted asparagus.